Baltimore Nursing Home Negligence Attorneys Representing Clients Injured in Nursing Care Facilities

 When an elderly person becomes too sick or too frail to care for their own daily needs, families sometimes have no choice but to place them in a nursing home so that their needs can be attended to.
 With the rapid aging of the population, nursing homes are becoming crowded and the staff’s time and attention is being spread too thin.
 Nursing home neglect occurs when the quality of care that residents receive is sub-standard, and the resident suffers injury or harm because of the neglect.

-The legal team at Plaxen & Adler, P.A., has seen far too many cases where an elderly patient suffered serious injury due to neglect on the part of the administration and staff who have been paid to care for them.
+The legal team at Plaxen Adler Muncy, P.A., has seen far too many cases where an elderly patient suffered serious injury due to neglect on the part of the administration and staff who have been paid to care for them.
 We investigate your suspicions of neglect, and we do not charge you any attorney fees until we have recovered compensation for you.

 Common types of nursing home neglect cases